JetBrains/kotlin-web-site/pages/docs/reference/js-to-kotlin-interop.md

 ```
 </div>

-This is not applicable when you compile your Kotlin module to JavaScript modules like CommonJS, AMD, or UMD (which is the default setting for both `browser` and `nodejs` targets).
+This is not applicable when you compile your Kotlin module to JavaScript modules like UMD (which is the default setting for both `browser` and `nodejs` targets), CommonJS or AMD.
 In this case, your declarations will be exposed in the format specified by your chosen JavaScript module system.
-When using CommonJS (or UMD), for example, your call site could look like this:
+When using UMD or CommonJS, for example, your call site could look like this:
 <!-- TODO: IS THIS STILL CORRECT? -->
 <div class="sample" markdown="1" theme="idea" data-highlight-only>
 ``` javascript